inducer/loopy/doc/tutorial.rst

     The functions used in the following examples may produce warnings.
 If you have already made the filterwarnings and catch_warnings calls used in the examples above, you may want to reset these before continuing.
-We will temporarily supress warnings to keep the output clean:
+We will temporarily suppress warnings to keep the output clean:

     .. doctest::